sidki123/AttacksonImplementationsCourseBook/chapters/10_Ethics_and_Responsible_Disclosure.md

 Police indict HALEMO for committing sophisticated computer fraud contrary to clause 3 and 5 of the Israel’s computer laws[1].
 The judge in this trial was Dr. Avi Tenenbaum.
 The following are the main points from the summary of the judge's decision:
-1.This is not a 'sophisticated computer scam' but a simple operation that anyone with a minimal understanding of computers can take.
+- This is not a 'sophisticated computer scam' but a simple operation that anyone with a minimal understanding of computers can take.
-2.The defendant did not attempt anywhere to conceal his actions and/or evade responsibility.
+- The defendant did not attempt anywhere to conceal his actions and/or evade responsibility.
-3.The facts show that there is no 'sophistication' here on the part of the defendant, but a serious failure that the defendant is not at all a party to.
+- The facts show that there is no 'sophistication' here on the part of the defendant, but a serious failure that the defendant is not at all a party to.
-4.If there was room for blame for something, it would be towards the state and its authorities that enabled these actions.
+- If there was room for blame for something, it would be towards the state and its authorities that enabled these actions.
 The site was not built for partial payments. **Partial payment of the debt leads to the cancellation of all debt**.
-5.The defendant **was unaware of the site's failures** and so the incident unfolded in a direction that could not be expected.
+- The defendant **was unaware of the site's failures** and so the incident unfolded in a direction that could not be expected.
-6.The defendant refused to accept representation of a public defender although the defendant is not a lawyer and has no formal legal education.
+- The defendant refused to accept representation of a public defender although the defendant is not a lawyer and has no formal legal education.

 #### Discussion

-1.The term illegal penetration in clause 5 [1] did not exist because there were no **reasonable security mechanisms** on this site.
+- The term illegal penetration in clause 5 [1] did not exist because there were no **reasonable security mechanisms** on this site.
-2.Is entering another person's information into the site an illegal act for which to be punished? **In the virtual world, there is no clear boundary between penetration and non-penetration**.
+- Is entering another person's information into the site an illegal act for which to be punished? **In the virtual world, there is no clear boundary between penetration and non-penetration**.
-3.The organization collecting the fines did not reasonably protect the privacy of the information.
+- The organization collecting the fines did not reasonably protect the privacy of the information.
 Performing a simple action of changing ID resulted in maliciously obtaining private information by exploiting the weaknesses of the security mechanisms.
 Implementation of security tools will be able to enable protection through the law against dealing with illegal **penetration**, etc.
-4.What is the **limit on which police should handle harassment** incidents that take place in the virtual world such spam, deletion of content, private information, etc?
+- What is the **limit on which police should handle harassment** incidents that take place in the virtual world such spam, deletion of content, private information, etc?

 ### Doron Ben Shoshan (2014)- Perform malicious actions after dismissal